 Inside Main Breaker Box Panel - 120V & 240V NEC

-Calculate the right size of load center or distribution board for an 1500 ft2 (square foot) or 139.35 m2 (square meters) home floor plan having the following load points:
+Calculate the right size of load center or main electric panel for an 1500 ft2 (square foot) or 139.35 m2 (square meters) home floor plan having the following load points:

 • Two Small appliances circuits in the kitchen for refrigerator, blinder, etc.